 The professor then revealed that his statements were a ruse to find out the “most honest student.”
 But no such incident ever took place and the class did not exist, according to The Wall Street Journal.

-Carson’s fabrications and off-kilter statements now beg the question: What was his tenure at Johns Hopkins really like.
-Given the feelings of caregivers there, there may be much more to the story.
+Carson’s fabrications and off-kilter statements now beg the question: What was his tenure at Johns Hopkins really like?
+Given the feelings of caregivers, there may be much more to the story.

 As a candidate for the highest office in the land, Carson has a duty to make public all of his professional evaluations and any other record about his tenure at the hospital.

-Anything less, would confirm the concerns of his own colleagues: He doesn’t deserve to be president.
+Anything less, short of violating patient privacy, would confirm the concerns of his own colleagues: He doesn’t deserve to be president.

 Let us know your thoughts and be sure to follow IM on Twitter for the latest political news.